discord-net/Discord.Net/docs/guides/commands/commands.md

 handler.

 Included below is a barebone command handler.
-You can extend your command Handler as much as you like; however, the below is the bare minimum.
+You can extend your command handler as much as you like; however, the below is the bare minimum.

 > [!NOTE]